goldendoodle Characteristics and history

 F2 breed= The breeding of 2, F1 parents.
 Making a second generation of the cross.

-F1b breed= This is taking a parent who is F1 and breeding her back over with either a pure bred Poodle or a pure bred Golden Retriever.
+F1b breed= This is taking a parent who is F1 and breeding her back with either a pure bred Poodle or a pure bred Golden Retriever.
 Thus the large variation in the coat of hair.

 You will notice that the F1 breed has very fluffy wavy hair.
 The F1b if it is crossed back over with a Poodle will have the very curly Poodle hair.